 Everything you need to know about moving your business online.

-There’s no denying this is a challenging and unprecedented time for small businesses.
+There’s no denying this is a challenging time for small businesses.
 Across the country (and the world), many businesses have been forced to shut their doors.
 If you’re used to doing the majority of your business in-person, you’re probably trying to brainstorm ways to drive revenue and keep your business moving forward.

 Moving your business online can be an effective strategy for continuing to drive revenue for your business in the midst of the coronavirus pandemic.
 It can also open the doors to new, permanent revenue streams once we make it through the other side.